 For me, there is one problem with that way of thinking.
 The vibrations captured by the pickups are created by not just the strings, but by the body of the guitar.
 Just like an acoustic guitar that amplifies string vibrations via the soundboard, the vibrations that turn into the electronic signal from a guitar pickup are created, in part, by the body of the guitar.

 Therefore, if the body of the guitar impacts the vibration of the strings, and the body of the guitar is made of wood, it makes sense that the wood used to build an electric guitar would matter a great deal.

-And I feel like I’d have a solid change of winning the debate at this point, if it weren’t for that guy who did that experiment.
+And I feel like I’d have a solid chance of winning the debate at this point if it weren’t for that guy who did that experiment.